 All elk that occur in District 1 are Rocky Mountain elk.
 There are ten identified elk herds in Washington, and elk in District 1 are part of the Selkirk Elk Herd.
 The quality of elk hunting opportunities in District 1 varies from poor to fair depending on the GMU, but in general, opportunities are marginal and harvest success is very low.
 Elk are widely scattered in small groups throughout the densely forested region of northeastern Washington.
 As a consequence, elk in northeastern Washington are difficult to both survey and harvest.
 Population data are limited, but there is currently no clear indication that bull to cow ratios or opportunities for quality hunting are declining.
 The best elk hunting opportunities occur in GMUs associated with the Pend Oreille sub-herd area, which includes GMUs 113 (Selkirk), 117 (49 Degrees North), and 111 (Aladdin).
-Elk hunter numbers in the Colville District have increased over the last several years.
-In recent years, WDFW provided increased opportunity or season timing to improve equity among the three hunting method groups.
-Hunter participation and harvest is now well dispersed across the Colville District through all three hunting methods.
+Elk hunter numbers in the Colville District have increased over the last several years with hunter participation and harvest well dispersed across the Colville District through all three hunting methods.
 However, hunting elk successfully within District 1 is no small challenge.

 The management objective for elk in the Colville District is being met with a sustained annual harvest of a viable and productive elk population with desirable population characteristics.
-The prime bull (6 point or more) percentage in the 2018 bull harvest (all weapon types) was 25 percent.
+The prime bull (6 point or more) percentage in the 2019 bull harvest (all weapon types) was 21 percent.